Code-Institute-Submissions/Daffie95-MS2-mmry/README.md

 > * Added Navigation between landingpage and gamepage.
 > * Styled the Landingpage.
 > * Added comments to new elements.
+> * Fixed Scaling issues where cards would span outside of the screen on smaller devices.
+> * Fixed Image rendering on smaller devices
 <br>
 > ### *0.6*
 > * Moved previous README.md to _Old/ and added it to .gitignore